-If you like turkey burgers, you’ll like these turkey sliders.
+Like turkey burgers?
+Then you’ll love these turkey sliders.
 Heck, even if you don’t like turkey burgers, you may still swoon to these diminutive turkey sliders seeing as the smaller size ensures they require less time over the heat, which in turn means there’s less chance of them drying out.
 And everyone knows that the number one complaint of folks who don’t care for turkey burgers is that they’re too dry.
 Incidentally, number two is that they’re bland, but this recipe doesn’t suffer from that woe, either.
 Nope, not with this feisty blend of southwestern spices.
-(I sorta feel like I should yell “Bam!” right about now.)–Renee Schettler Rossi
+(Given this recipe is from Emeril, we sorta feel like we should yell “Bam!” right about now.)–Renee Schettler Rossi

 - 1/2 cup minced red onion